 The principles may be applied by different actors – government, industry, academia and civil society – at different levels.
 The principles are interdependent and interrelated – seeking improvement in one area (e.g. conditions), is likely to support improvement in others (e.g. wellbeing).
 The Charter is intended to support systematic review and development over time in each principle area.

 The Institute’s Good Work Monitor explores the social and economic conditions needed to shape future ‘good work’, and demonstrates the link between good quality work, wellbeing and resilience.
 And the Institute’s Good Work Time Series demonstrates a link between dimensions of good quality work, making an empirical case to build a future of good work.
+Our Good Work Charter Toolkit sets out the regulatory framework, codes and guidance that underpin this work.

 Orientation towards building ‘good work’ across the dimensions of the Charter will support individual and collective flourishing as the world of work transforms.